dronefly-garden/dronefly/contributing.md

 # How to contribute to Dronefly

 Contributions to Dronefly are welcome.
-Please [join the unofficial iNaturalist Discord](https://discord.gg/kHAUzVR) and find us on channel **#bot-stuff** to join in ongoing development discussion.
+Please [join the iNaturalist Discord](https://discord.gg/kHAUzVR) and find us on channel **#bot-stuff** to join in ongoing development discussion.
 Mention **\@SyntheticBee** (synrg on github) when you join.